 - Break/chop cookies

 - Fold strawberries and cookies into whipped cream mixture

 - Freezer for 8 hours, or overnight

 If you want to serve your ice cream with cones, Edward and Sons makes great gluten free ice cream cones!

 How to store Strawberry Shortcake Ice Cream

 Obviously, it’s already frozen, so for storage, just make sure it’s covered to avoid freezer burn.

-The good news is, once you’ve got it properly contained, you can store in in the freezer for up to three months.
+The good news is, once you’ve got it properly contained, you can store it in the freezer for up to three months.

-Truth be told there are endless variation you can make on both no-churn, and traditional ice cream recipes, and once you go down that rabbit trail, you may never stop.
-You creative brain just won’t shut off.
+Truth be told, there are endless variations you can make on both no-churn and traditional ice cream recipes, and once you go down that rabbit trail, you may never stop.
+Your creative brain just won’t shut off.